How to Confirm Employment Using Third-Party Verifications

 The List of Fake Employers Grows

-Earlier this year, Fannie Mae issued a fraud alert warning mortgage lenders about nonexistent companies listed on loan applications.
-The original wave of fake employers was generally located throughout California.
+In 2020, Fannie Mae issued a fraud alert warning mortgage lenders about nonexistent companies listed on loan applications.
+The original wave of fake employers were located throughout California.
 Fannie Mae attempted to re-validate the employer information supplied on suspect applications and other supporting documents, such as pay stubs.
-When researching the employer for employment verification, several of them are listed within yellowpages.com and have other online references.
-They even have legitimate phone numbers and automated call centers.
+Several of them are listed within yellowpages.com and have other online references.
+They even had legitimate phone numbers and automated call centers.

 Heed These Red Flags